oracle-livelabs/partner-solutions/oci-observability-management-database-management/provision/provision.md

 ### Prerequisites

-This lab assumes you have the necessary privileges for the creation of all the components.
+This lab assumes you have the necessary privileges to create all the components.

 ## Task 1: Create the network components